Whether the job is landscape gardening or data science, you’ll need the right skills on your CV to get hired.

 What are hard skills?

-In demand hard skills by industry
+High-demand hard skills examples by field

-1. Administration
+Administration

 Though soft skills like time management remain essential to administrative work, digital skills are becoming increasingly important too.
 In fact, embracing digital transformation will be key to a successful HR career.